 The growing biotechnology sector involves the application of chemical, biological and medical systems to solve problems and improve processes in the design, evaluation, production, and testing of medicines.
 The UK leads Europe in the industrial development of biotechnology and during the past decade there has been rapid and sustained growth in the number of specialist biotechnology R&D-based companies.
 Roles in these companies range from Research and Development, Statistics, Quality Control, Method development.

 The Northern Ireland Life Science company directory provides an overview of Northern Ireland based companies operating in this sector.
-The Irish Life Science directory provides an overview of the sector in Ireland and APBI provides listings for the UK.
+Enterprise Ireland provides an overview of the sector in Ireland and APBI provides listings for the UK.
 A UK sector overview can also be found on Prospects.

 Government and Defence

 Government departments hire science graduates into a variety of both scientific and non-scientific roles.
 DSTL– The Defence Science and Technology Laboratory have graduate scientist and graduate analyst roles for science graduates.
 The Civil Service Fast Stream is an accelerated training and development programme for graduates, placing them into a variety of departments within the Civil Service.
 Government jobs locally are advertised via the NICS recruit website.